+COURSES RECOMMENDED FOR COLLEGE & CAREER READINESS

+Freshman Year

+Math (Algebra I or above) Biology

+Sophomore Year English 10

+Math

+Science US History

+World Language Driver Education Health/PE Elective

+Choice

+World Cultures or AP

+Human Geography, Language Computer

+World Language P.E.

+Elective Choice

+Education PE

+English 9

+Elective Choice

+English 11 Math

+Science

+Civics

+Junior Year

+Senior Year

-English 12 Math Science
+English 12

+Math

+Science

-Social Studies Electives World Language Consumer Education
+Social Studies Electives

+World Language Consumer Education

 P.E.

 Dual Credit Coursework at RVC

 Required coursework for graduation

 Whenever possible take the Honors or Advanced Placement (AP) level of the course.

-GRADUATION REQUIREMENTS - CLASS of 2021-2024
+GRADUATION REQUIREMENTS - CLASS of 2022-2025

-A total of twenty-four (24) credits are required for graduation 4.0 Credits English - 1 Credit in each: English 9, English 10, English 11, with a 4 th credit optional within the English Department's offerings.
+A total of twenty-four (24) credits are required for graduation

+4.0 Credits English - 1 Credit in each: English 9, English 10, English 11, with a 4 th credit optional within the English Department's offerings.

 3.0 Credits Mathematics - 1 credit must be in Geometry.

-3.0 Credits Science - 1 credit must be in Biology 2.5 Credits Social Studies - 1 credit must be in (AP) U.S. History, 1⁄2 credit in Civics, and 1 credit in World Cultures.
+3.0 Credits Science - 1 credit must be in Biology

+2.5 Credits Social Studies - 1 credit must be in (AP) U.S. History, 1⁄2 credit in Civics, and 1 credit in World Cultures.
 As of the graduating class of 2022, students may take either World Cultures or AP Human Geography to fulfill the required geography credit.
 Students must pass the Illinois and U.S. Constitution tests to graduate.

-1.0 Credits Humanities or Vocational Education - Includes: Band, Choir, Art, World Language, Family and Consumer Science, Business, Agriculture 0.5 Credit Consumer Education (Senior Year) 0.5 Credit Health (Sophomore Year) 0.5 Credit Driver Education/Drivers Education Physical Education (Fall Sophomore Year) 4.0 Credit Physical Education (Health will substitute for 1 semester of P.E.)
-Exceptions to this are in Board policy 6:310, "Physical Education".
-Students graduating early may have this requirement waived.
-0.5 Credit Computer Education (Microsoft: Word & PowerPoint, Microsoft: Excel, Intro to Adobe, Adobe, or Web Design I) 5.0 Credit Electives 40 Hours Documented community service 24.0 Credits
+1.0 Credits Humanities or Vocational Education - Includes: Band, Choir, Art, World Language, Family and Consumer Science, Business, Agriculture

+0.5 Credit Consumer Education (Senior Year)

+0.5 Credit Health (Sophomore Year)

+0.5 Credit Computer Education (Microsoft: Word & PowerPoint, Microsoft: Excel, Intro to Adobe, Adobe, or Web Design I)

+9.0 Credits Electives

+40 Hours Documented community service

+24.0 Credits

+^{}A student must be enrolled in at least two semesters of Physical Education, Health, Drivers Education, or Marching Band for each year enrolled in Grades 9-12.

+HONORS DIPLOMA PROGRAM

+Total twenty-six (26) credits: (at least two (2) AP courses or Honors courses with a grade of "C" or higher) and a cumulative 3.5 GPA or higher are required to graduate with an Honors Diploma.
+In addition to the above listed 24 credits, the following credits are needed:

+- 3.0 Credits Math (Algebra I, Geometry, and Algebra II are required)

+- 3.0 Credits Science (Biology and Chemistry required)

+- 3.0 Credits Social Studies (Extra semester needed beyond required 2.5 credits)

+- 2.0 Credits World Language

+COURSE DESCRIPTIONS

+The following courses may or may not be offered subject to enrollment and Board approval.
+In courses where qualifying test scores, previous course performance, and teacher recommendation are used for placement, a student must meet two of three requirements to be considered for the course.
+It will be a choice of the student and their parents/guardians to enroll in the course.
+If a student meets all three criteria, it is strongly recommended the student accepts the academic rigor of the suggested course placement.

+AGRICULTURE

+There is a lab fee for all Agriculture Courses.